MMakonnen/finetune-on-lepard/README.md

 ```

 **Logs for each step** (dataset creation, fine-tuning, and evaluation) will be created in the root directory.
 Check these logs to monitor progress or debug issues.

+---

+### **6. DistilBERT Baseline Setup**

+In addition to LLaMA 3 fine-tuning, the repository now includes code to fine-tune a **DistilBERT model** as a **baseline** for the Legal Passage Retrieval task.

+- All related code is located in the `src_distilbert` folder.
+- Configuration for DistilBERT fine-tuning is defined in `src_distilbert/distilbert_config.py`.
+- Job scripts for running the DistilBERT pipeline on Euler are available in the `euler_scripts/distilbert` folder.
+- The structure and logic follow the same three steps as for LLaMA 3:
+  1. **Data creation**
+  2. **Fine-tuning**
+  3. **Evaluation**

+📌 _Extensive documentation for the DistilBERT setup will follow soon, but the process mirrors the LLaMA 3 pipeline._

+---

+Let me know if you'd like a Markdown table of contents or internal links added.